microsoft/BosqueLanguage/docs/language/overview.md

 ```

-In some cases (i.e. to avoid branching or for clairity) it is desireable to use non-short-circuiting logical operations.
+In some cases (i.e. to avoid branching or for clarity) it is desireable to use non-short-circuiting logical operations.
 Thus, Bosque also provides an:

 - `/\(...)` is a logical _and_ of all arguments (semantically evaluated simultaneously).
 - `\/(...)` is a logical _or_ of all arguments (semantically evaluated simultaneously).